Here was my wedding checklist with some notes regarding some of the venues I picked. Feel free to use this as a guide for your own wedding.

 Make it fun!

 We had 7 months of planning and it was just enough time!
-Check out the wedding checklist on the right or the actual steps I took to complete my to-do list by date/order (scroll down for more pictures and my action items).
+Check out the wedding checklist that's also on this page and the actual steps I took to complete my to-do list by date/order.